MicrosoftDocs/azure-devops-docs/docs/package/symbols/debug-with-symbols-windbg.md

 ## Add the symbol server to WinDbg

-To use the VSTS symbol server in WinDbg, you'll add your VSTS account to the symbol search path.
+To use the Azure DevOps Services symbol server in WinDbg, you'll add your Azure DevOps Services account to the symbol search path.

 1. Open WinDbg (you can [install it from the Store](https://www.microsoft.com/en-us/store/p/windbg-preview/9pgjgd53tn86)).
 2. Load the executable you wish to debug.
-3. Copy this command and replace `<your-account>` with your VSTS acccount name: `.sympath+ https://<your-account>.artifacts.visualstudio.com/_apis/symbol/symsrv`
+3. Copy this command and replace `<your-account>` with your Azure DevOps Services acccount name: `.sympath+ https://<your-account>.artifacts.visualstudio.com/_apis/symbol/symsrv`
 4. In the Command window in WinDbg, enter the command from the previous step
 5. Set a breakpoint (`bp`), which will cause WinDbg to issue a symbols request
 6. Create a [Personal Access Token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with the **Symbols (read)** scope and copy it to your clipboard